ScrapeLife/Scrapelife/Readme.md

 Random states are set as 123 in the notebook

 Disclaimer: The assignment called for us to pull the top 100 most forked repos.
 Our intial investigation showed that the majority of the top 100 was all java based repos.
-In order to improve our model to work with other languages, e decided to ouyll the top 120 repos of the four languages (Python, Java, javaScript, Php).
+In order to improve our model to work with other languages, we decided to use the top 120 repos of the four languages:(Python, Java, javaScript, Php).

-Acquire:
+**Acquire:**
 Using github's API and beautiful soup to scrape the top 130 repos of four different languages (Python, Java, javaScript, Php).

-Prep:
+**Prep:**
 Prepared our data with beautiful soup and regex commands to remove excess noise.

-Exploration:
+**Exploration:**
 We wanted to find the most occuring words unique to each language repos.
 We used word clouds to see a overview of the most potent words of each language.

-Modeling:
+**Modeling:**
 We split the data (words) into a sparse matrix and input that into a decision tree classifier.
 Using the full word bank (after cleaning and getting rid of words over 11 characters) we used a max depth of 9 to come uop qith our model of predicting the language of the githiub repository.

-Conclusion:
+**Conclusion:**
 After exploring and running our model we were able to conclude that the actual language being present in the readme was a factor, but not the main factor.
 There are words that are unique to each language repositories that favor the targets.

 We used two models: decision tree and logistic regression to classify these repositories languages.